PGComai/Data_Analytics_Final_Project/README.md

 ## Overview

-## Analysis

-## Results

-## Summary

-## Deliverable 1

-Overview: Our group is interested in creating a book tracking app, but first we need some insight on certain countries or age groups that would be the target audience.
+Our group is interested in creating a book tracking app, but first we need some insight on certain countries or age groups that would be the target audience.
 We decided to take a look at the Book Crossing data and find for some answers.

 Original Dataset Link: Our group is using the Book Crossing data set available on the [Institut für Informatik Freiburg](http://www2.informatik.uni-freiburg.de/~cziegler/BX/) website.